Do You Suspect Your Child Is On the Autism Spectrum?

 All with totally different symptoms, quirks and personalities.
 All have been formally diagnosed on the Spectrum.
 It is just so good to have other mums in the same boat as me who have similar daily challenges and are Mums I can talk to about our quirky kids without them looking at me like I’m a freak.
 Because unfortunately, only mums with kids on the Spectrum can really understand what it is truly like to live a day in our shoes.

-But when I am talking to other Mothers about it, the ones that are curious about Autism, I quite often get asked:
+But when I am talking to other Mothers about it, the ones that are curious about Autism spectrum, I quite often get asked:

 ‘How did you KNOW your son was autistic?’